losinggeneration/pipeln/README.md

 #Pipeln

-This is a negroni middleware inspired by Sprockets for Rails.
+This is a negroni middleware inspired by Sprockets with Rails.

 Curently it has the following features:
 * Asset lookup based on a default (but configurable) layout.